-- 1. Briefs;
+1. Briefs:

-- 2. Proposed findings of fact; and
+2. Proposed findings of fact; and

-- 3. Proposed conclusions of law.
+3. Proposed conclusions of law.

-(2) Agencies.
-In any case under section 621.110, RSMo (1986) in which the commission finds that there is cause for discipline, the commission shall cause the record to be certified to the agency on the day it renders its findings of fact and conclusions of law.

-(3) Courts.
-The commission shall file the record with the appropriate court.
+(2) Filing With the Courts.

-(A) The commission shall cause the record to be certified to a circuit court as provided in Supreme Court Rule 100.01 within thirty (30) days of the date on which it receives a copy of the petition for judicial review, as set forth in section 536.110, RSMo (1986).

-(B) The commission shall cause the record to be certified to an appellate court as provided in Supreme Court Rule 100.02 within nincty (90) days of the date on which it receives notice that a party has sought judicial review in the appellate court.

-(4) Any party may file a motion with the commission for an amended certification.
+- (A) Circuit Court.
+The commission shall cause the record to be certified to a circuit court as provided by Supreme Court Rule 100.01 within thirty (30) days of the date on which it receives a copy of the petition for judicial review as set forth in section 536.110, RSMo (1986). - (B) Appellate Court.
+The commission shall cause the record to be certified to an appellate court of original jurisdiction as provided in Supreme Court Rule 100.02 within ninety (90) days of the date on which it receives notice that a party has sought review in that court. - (C) The commission shall file the record with the court. - (3) Any party may file a motion with the commission for an amended certification.
 The commission may file an amended certification to include specified matters omitted from the certification.
 The commission shall not file an amended certification deleting matters included in the certification.